teniiif/4-bit-LED-Binary-Counter/README.md

 # 4-bit-LED-Binary-Counter
 ## Overview
-This is a simple binary counter which counts from 0 to 15 in binary (0s and 1s)
+This is a simple binary counter which counts from 0 to 15 in binary (0s and 1s).
+When an LED is off it signifies a '0' and when it is on, it signifies a '1'.
+The program returns the time taken for the count is 15 seconds and with this, it could also be used as a timer.
+When all LEDs come on, you know that 15 seconds have passed.
+The code makes use of 4 'if loops' for the count.
+If the condition of the if loop is met, an LED comes on or else, if goes off.

 ## Materials Used
 * Raspberry Pi